blockspacer/CXXCTP/README.md

 If you need code generation:

 - Create template file (`.cxtpl`).
 Build your file using CXTPL_tool https://github.com/blockspacer/CXTPL
 - Create all needed template arguments inside of your function.
-Names, types, e.t.c. for arguments must be same as in template (cause generated template is valid C++ code).
+Names, types, etc. for arguments must be same as in template (cause generated template is valid C++ code).
 - Create variable `std::string cxtpl_output`, that will store result of template rendering with some arguments.
 - Include file generation from template file (`.cxtpl`) inside of your function.